saieshwar/Stock-Trade-API-Hackerrank/README.md

 # Stock-Trade-API-Hackerrank
 This is a prototype for building a brokerage company's account and trades management platform.
-One Requirement is for a REST API service to manage trades using Spring Boot framework.
-Add functionality to add or delete transations as well as to perform some queries.
+One Requirement is for a REST API service to manage trades using the Spring Boot framework.
+Add functionality to add or delete transactions as well as to perform some queries.

 # Reach out to me